-In the case that somebody was medically unable to drink alcohol it may be decided that this guest could purchase a soft drinks package instead.
+In the case where somebody was medically unable to drink alcohol, it may be decided that this guest could purchase a soft drinks package instead.

 That said, if you are in this situation you could save a lot of money if the cruise line agrees, so keep at it!